smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

    >>> getCmd
    <function getCmd at 0x222b330>

-Choosing SNMP protocol and credentials
+Choosing SNMP Protocol and Credentials
 --------------------------------------

 We have a choice of three SNMP protocol versions.
 To employ